 The beauty of Google, Facebook and Instagram is that they allow you to target ads specifically to your target audience (which you defined earlier).
 You can easily target a specific geographical location and/or additional interest-based customisation.

-Apart from giving your clients as much personal attention as you can (during the classes but also before/after via chat), here are some things you should take care of and always optimize:
+Apart from giving your members as much personal attention as you can (during the classes but also before/after via chat), here are some things you should take care of and always optimize:

-A great way to get useful feedback is to regularly ask your clients – there’s always room for improvement!
+A great way to get useful feedback is to regularly ask your members – there’s always room for improvement!

 Once you have your first couple of members/clients joining your live classes, ask them for a quote (testimonial) that you can share online and on social media, to show how happy your customers are.